 Reason for Induction:

-Up until the Summer of 2013, my family and I presented a Summer Institute of Champions on the campus of the International Bilingual High School in Hsinchu (IBSH), Taiwan, helping students with their English, and Ricky was one of our summer campers back then.
+From the Summer of 2007 until 2013, my family and I presented a Summer Institute of Champions on the campus of the International Bilingual High School in Hsinchu (IBSH), Taiwan, helping students with their English, and Ricky was one of our summer campers back then, starting in 2010.
 He participated successfully in those camps, and he also registered for our online classes when we began to offer those.
-In fact, at this point, I believe Ricky has attended DreyerCoaching.com English classes, non-stop, longer than any other student!
+In fact, as I write this in March 2019, Ricky has attended DreyerCoaching.com English classes, non-stop, longer than any other student!
 For that reason alone, Ricky belongs in the Hall of Fame, but there is much more.
-Ricky attended an English-language school for his elementary years, but as he prepared to enter middle school, his parents decided to transfer him to a Chinese-language school.
-In his new school, all the instruction for all classes was in Chinese, except for an ESL class, which was very basic for Ricky's level.
-That adjustment from English to Chinese instruction would be a difficult adjustment for anyone, but Ricky has handled it well.
-Also, at that time, Ricky, his mother, and I discussed a strategy to keep his English skills sharp, despite his moving to the new school.
+Ricky attended grades 1 and 2 in Singapore, where the instruction was in British English.
+In third grade, his family moved back to Taiwan where he attended grades 3-5 at the Hsinchu Bilingual School, where he had to study Chinese and the main language spoken was AMERICAN, not British, English.
+However, as he prepared to enter middle school, his parents decided to transfer him to a Chinese-language school, the prestigious National Experimental High School in the Hsinchu Science Park.
+In that rigorous school, which he attended from grades 6-12, all the instruction for all classes was in Chinese, except for an ESL class, which was very basic for Ricky's level.
+Such adjustments from British English to American and then to Chinese instruction would be a difficult adjustment for anyone, but Ricky has handled it masterfully.
+Also, when he was in fifth grade preparing to enter the Chinese middle school, Ricky, his mother, and I discussed a strategy to keep his English skills sharp, despite his moving to the new school.
 Over the decades I have observed many students move from an English to a Chinese school, and their English skills go downhill.
 In this case, Ricky and his mother decided to keep him with DreyerCoaching.com classes, two or three times a week, both advanced vocabulary and writing.
-Even though he has been in the Chinese-language school about five years now, I am DELIGHTED to report that his English is still at a native or near-native level, and he tells me his continued studies with DreyerCoaching.com, where he gets "real English" delivered to his home several evenings a week, have helped him do this.
+Even though he has been in the Chinese-language school for seven years and is now a high school senior, I am DELIGHTED to report that his English is still at a native or near-native level, and he tells me his continued studies with DreyerCoaching.com, where he gets "real English" delivered to his home several evenings a week, have helped him do this.
 In late 2017, he took the TOEIC exam and achieved a 950 (perfect score is 990), far exceeding the average Taiwan score on that exam (534) by over 400 points.
+His TOEFL was a whopping 113 ( perfect score is 120) and his SAT an impressive 1390!
 Congratulations to Ricky, for always having diligence, focus, and a great attitude.
 Plus, he has demonstrated that a person can study in an all-Chinese environment but with DreyerCoaching.com, maintain a native-speaker English level!

 What is the DreyerCoaching.com Hall of Fame?